 A North Carolina family called police for help when Matt Oxendine threatened suicide.
 Instead, deputies killed him.

-On a crisp January night in Lumberton, NC, Matt Oxendine called his brothers and said he was going to kill himself.
-It was not the first night they had gotten such a call.
+On a cold January night in Lumberton, NC, Matt Oxendine called his brothers and said he was going to kill himself.
+It was not the first night he’d made such a call.

-Oxendine had long struggled with depression and alcohol, his family says, and hadn’t been the same since his wife was killed in a car wreck some 20 years ago.
-So like they had done each time before, his family tried to talk Matt back into the best parts of himself.
+Oxendine had long struggled with depression and alcohol, his family says.
+Twenty years ago his wife was killed in a car wreck, and he called his three brothers often, telling them how much he missed her and saying he had nothing to live for.
+So when he called this time, just like every time before, they tried to talk Matt back into the best parts of himself.

 From Buxton to Buncombe, we know North Carolina.
 Subscribe to the free Cardinal & Pine newsletter.

-Chesly Oxendine III, his oldest brother, reminded him of his plans to buy back some family land with worker’s compensation money that was about to come into his account.
+Matt was due to see some worker’s compensation money come into his account, and his oldest brother, Chesly Oxendine III, reminded Matt of his plans to buy back some family land.
 He told Matt, 46, to think of his first grandchild, who was born on New Year’s Day but who he hadn’t yet seen.

 Matt drove to the house of his cousin, Hope Bullard, and parked in her yard.
 She was more like a sister, and she and the four Oxendine brothers had all grown up together, the older ones helping to raise the younger ones.